 Denosumab is contraindicated in women with hypocalcaemia or with hypersensitivity to any of the constituents of the formulation.
 Its use is not recommended in pregnancy or in the paediatric population (age ≤18 years).
 Side-effects include skin infection, predominantly cellulitis, and hypocalcaemia.

 Hypocalcaemia is an identified risk in patients treated with denosumab, which increases with the degree of renal impairment.
-Pre-existing hypocalcaemia must be investigated and, where due to vitamin D deficiency, treated with vitamin D (e.g. 50,000 to 100,000 orally as a loading dose) before treatment is initiated.
+Pre-existing hypocalcaemia must be investigated and, where due to vitamin D deficiency, treated with vitamin D (e.g. 50,000 to 100,000 IU orally as a loading dose) before treatment is initiated.
 Adequate intake of calcium and vitamin D is important in all patients, especially in those with severe renal impairment.

 Monitoring of calcium levels should be conducted prior to each dose of denosumab and within two weeks after the initial dose in patients predisposed to hypocalcaemia (e.g. patients with severe renal impairment, creatinine clearance ≤30 ml/min) or if suspected symptoms of hypocalcaemia occur or if otherwise indicated.
 Patients should be advised to report symptoms of hypocalcaemia.